 While maintaining an up-to-date root store containing only credible CAs is important and necessary for many organizations to help keep their end users safe, it is usually not done for profit and is not a strategic area for core business.
-Much of the data that root store operators maintain for their CA programs is common and public data.
+Much of the data that Root Store Operators maintain for their programs is common and public data.
 Participating in the Common CA Database (CCADB) will pave the way for better, more efficient and more cost-effective management of your root store, making the internet safer for everyone.

 The CCADB has the following capabilities:

-- Automates notification to CAs when updated audit statements are due.
+- Automates notification to CA Owners when updated audit statements are due.

-- Automates sending of communications to CAs and receiving and analyzing their responses.
+- Automates sending of communications to CA Owners and receiving and analyzing their responses.

 - Makes it easier to review information and status associated with root inclusion requests.

 - Permits a CA Owner to apply to multiple root stores with a single request.

 - Independently operate and make decisions on root inclusion/change requests, and verify audit data for their root stores.

 - Send email to all CA Owners in their program according to specified criteria.

 - Automate sending reminders to CA Owners about when periodic updates are due.